celoyd/potato/tools/accept-list/README.md

 The one big gotcha is to make sure you’re filtering for WV-{2,3} satellites (assuming that’s what you want).
 Their CIDs start with 103 and 104, which looks like a typo but is not.
 My impression from public information as of 2025-02-03 is that the Legion series will have a very similar sensor to the WV-{2,3} generation and its CIDs will start with 2, but I could easily have misunderstood or missed something.

 A formula that I’ve used is illustrated below.
-For each CID _i_ of _n_ CIDs, it can be thought of as the product $w\times l\times s$ of three adjusted versions of the rating dimensions,
+For each CID _i_ of _n_ CIDs, it can be thought of as the product $w\times l\times s$ of three adjusted versions of the rating rubrics,

 ```math
 \begin{gathered}